 If you’re not sure which software to buy or which company to hire, it may be because your process is not clear enough and needs a bit of tweaking.
 This is actually a really great opportunity.
 By implementing your process with lots of manual steps for a few weeks you’ll get to see your process running in slow motion.
 This is perfect for identifying exactly where those bottlenecks are.
 It’ll make the final implementation of your automated system go so much more smoothly as you’ll need to make fewer changes which can be time-consuming and expensive.

-Remember, if nobody uses it you’ll end up being responsible for a white elephant so this part is crucial.
+Whichever route you take, just keep in mind the same principles as before of keeping your implementation plan simple and, the IT part is no exception.
+Remember, if nobody uses your improved process you’ll end up being responsible for a white elephant so this part is crucial.
 It’s worth taking your time to get it right.

 #5: Test & Review

 Now comes the fun part and this is where you’ll see your idea come to life.

 If you’ve kept things relatively simple, the testing and review process should be a fairly quick.

 But there is something even more important than the actual testing itself: Make sure you keep your key users, customers and suppliers actively involved.

 Even though the ‘sale’ of your idea was made (step 2), don’t be fooled that it’s over!
 As they say: “Old habits die hard” and until your new time-saving machine is in place, it’s going to be take a while for things to settle down.